myrrhkhan/Jupyter-Notebook-COVID-19-data/README.md

 # Jupyter-Notebook-COVID-19-data

-FOR BEST RESULTS, choose master as the branch.
-I have no idea why there is another tree option.

 Uses python and the libraries pandas and matplot lib, as well as data from Johns Hopkins, Google, and Apple, to make graphs via Jupyter Notebook
 (It's pronounced "Jupiter," not "Ju-PIE-ter," kaifergerstrom.)